DaveHartburn/bamclone/Bamclone.md

 - [ ] Lobby screen
 - [ ] Progression
 - [ ] Lives?
-- [ ] Game pause (on screen button)
+- [X] Game pause (on screen button)
 - [ ] Test changing tile sizes
 - [ ] Different tile colours/textures

 Bugs
 ----
 - Balls don't quit sit snug when docking, until rotated
-- Issues with random selection.
+- FIXED: Issues with random selection.
 The first two balls are always the same colour.
 The rest may follow a pattern
 - In testing one wheel didn't blow.
 Suspect a ball dropped as I turned that wheel and it became a 'ghost' somewhere
+  - Or could be down to exploded balls not clearing the wheel
-- Defaul level doesn't load
+- FIXED: Defaul level doesn't load

 Check in notes
 --------------
+- Display new ball colour in advance
+- FIXED: Issues with random selection.
+The first two balls are always the same colour.
+The rest may follow a pattern
+- FIXED: Defaul level doesn't load
+- Game pause (on screen button)